Titanic Thompson: Trevino vs. Floyd match

 In the 1960s, Thompson settled in Dallas and, although approaching 70 years of age, kept up a good standard of golf, and frequently hustled games at Tenison Park, a municipal golf course, and at posh Glen Lakes Country Club.
-Mid-decade, Thompson sponsored a young Raymond Floyd, then early in his PGA Tour career but already a winner, in a big money stakes match against Lee Trevino, then an unknown assistant pro, in El Paso, at Trevino's home course.
+Mid-decade, Thompson sponsored a young Raymond Floyd, then early in his PGA Tour career but already a winner, in a big-money stakes match against Lee Trevino, then an unknown assistant pro, in El Paso, at Trevino's home course.
 After three days of play, honors and bets were equal, with both players well under par each round.
 Trevino gained confidence from the match, and within a few years became a Tour star himself, while Floyd's career also ascended.

 Later years

-Thompson was honored at the first World Series of Poker in Las Vegas, Nevada, in 1970.
+Thompson participated in the first World Series of Poker in Las Vegas, Nevada, in 1970.
 He lived out his final years in a nursing home near Dallas.
 Thompson had made gambling trips with eldest son Tommy for many years, but after his father died, Tommy, who also had become a skilled, successful gambler, gave up gambling for a church ministry and later counseled prisoners, preaching to convince others to stay away from gambling.